New for September 2023: Read our evaluation study pre-print on OSF (free): https://osf.io/fhc2k/

 Who participated in the study?

-Four Scottish mainstream primary schools volunteered to test the LEANS resource pack between August-December 2021.
+Four Scottish mainstream primary schools volunteered to test the LEANS programme between August-December 2021.
 Two schools were in smaller, more rural communities, and two were larger schools located in cities.
 Eight classes participated in total, with pupils aged 8-11 (years P5-P7, including some mixed-age classes).
+One class chose to withdraw from the study before completing the full programme, so is not part of any analyses.

 Thank you